 2. Two Months Out From Listing Date

-About two months out from the target listing date on your timeline for home sellers in Shoreline is the time to start researching your local market.
+About two months out from the target listing date on your timeline for home sellers in Seattle is the time to start researching your local market.
 You should have at least a general idea of what comparable homes are selling for in your area.
 An agent can help you nail that figure exactly.

 3. Six Weeks Out